aledruetta/man/README.md

 Ctr+] and ´quit´ for exit
 ```

-### UFW - program for managing a netfilter firewall
+### UFW - Program for managing a netfilter firewall

 ```
 sudo ufw status